-A Research Paper based on a topic of interest to you in the area of child development.
-The paper will be down loaded on to Task Stream and be no longer than 3-5 pages.
-You will have about 15 -20 minutes for presenting the main ideas to your learning community.
+The Research Paper should be based on a topic of interest to you in the area of child development.
+A hard copy should be turned into me and be no longer than 3-5 pages.
+You will have about 10 minutes for presenting the main ideas to the class.

-Evaluation and Assessment (Criteria for Overall Coursework):

-Distinguished (A is 94-100%, A- is 90-93%)
+Evaluation and Assessment (Criteria for Overall Coursework): Distinguished (A is 94-100%, A- is 90-93%)